masternodeh/0-docs/docs/relay/relaylaunch.md

 -	Fast transfer
 -	Continue with the Gas Token Airdrop for being able to do a few trades on the destination chain

+## Website/url

+A new website and a new URL will be created

 ### The $RELAY token

 In order to realise the new direction, a new token will be minted, $RELAY, which will replace the $ZERO token with a different tokenomic.  $ZERO token holders will be able to claim $RELAY tokens in exchange for their $ZERO tokens on a 100:1 $ZERO:$RELAY ratio, regardless of the price of $ZERO or $RELAY at the time of the claim.